jbaiter/hocrviewer-mirador/README.md

 $ grunt
 ```

-# Data format
+## Data format
 The **HOCR file** must contain all pages as `ocr_page` elements.
 These must have
 a `title` attribute that contains the following fields (as per the
 [HOCR Specification](http://kba.github.io/hocr-spec/1.2/)):

 - `ppageno`: The physical page number
 - `image`: The relative path (from the HOCR file) to the page image
 - `bbox`: The dimensions of the image

+Additionally, each `ocr_page` element must have a `title` attribute that
+assigns a unique identifier to the page.

 Example:
 ```html